 In Daring Greatly: How the Courage to Be Vulnerable Transforms the Way We Live, Love, Parent, and Lead, Brene Brown states, “When I talk to couples, I can see how shame creates one of the dynamics most lethal to a relationship.
 Women, who feel shame when they don’t feel heard or validated, often resort to pushing and provoking with criticism (“Why don’t you ever do enough?” or “You never get it right.”)
 Men, in turn, who feel shame when they feel criticized for being inadequate, either shut down (leading women to poke and provoke more) or come back with anger.”

 This shame and fear that we are somehow defective or inadequate can lead us to respond in unhealthy ways to each other.
-It also makes it difficult for us to feel the love when our partner is offering it.
+It also makes it difficult for us to feel the love that our partner is offering.

-It is helpful to consider what was it that you needed most as a child and were not able to get from your parents?
+It is helpful to pause and consider: what was it that you needed most as a child and did not get from your parents?
 Was it attention, space to be you, to feel loved, accepted, wanted, or needed?
 Whatever that unmet need was, chances are incredibly good that you are still looking for your partner to fill that need today.
 The problem is that although you want them to help you feel wanted, loved, or beautiful; at the same time you are brushing aside or rejecting their attempts to do so.
-All the time probably blaming them because you continue to feel unloved, stupid or not enough.
+And you are probably blaming them because you continue to feel unloved, stupid or not enough.

 Choosing to be defensive and go to blame and shame leads to disconnection.
-Choosing to be open and vulnerable can lead to increased connection.
-We can make small choices each day to lead us to pull together rather than apart.
+Opting to be open and vulnerable can lead to increased connection.
+We can make small choices each day to help us to pull together rather than apart.
 It helps to understand that there has always been a good intention behind our pushing away behavior—that of protecting ourselves.
-Recognizing that our defensiveness probably has it’s root in unmet childhood needs can help us become better at meeting those needs ourselves and allowing our partner to help us.
+Recognizing that our defensiveness probably has roots in unmet childhood needs can help us become better at meeting those needs ourselves and allowing our partner to help us.

-Once we become aware that we are allowing shame to control us and we are choosing the defensive response we can start to consciously make new choices.
-We can greatly improve our ability to self-sooth.
-We can hang onto ourselves when we feel like being suspicious and distrustful when our partner is kind or generous to us.
+Once we become aware that we are allowing shame to control us and realize that we are choosing the defensive response, we can consciously start to make a new choice.
+We can begin to improve our ability to self-soothe.
+We can hang on to ourselves when we feel like being suspicious and distrustful when our partner is kind or generous to us.
 We can hang on even tighter when we feel the urge to be critical of our partner.
 We can choose to bring their compliments inside of us and breathe deep while we enjoy those warm feelings.
 We can decide to stop pushing away those who love us.